Rajesh Kumar Tamang

 Namaste, I am so honored to be part of this excellent team, which is more like a family.
 There is so much mutual respect amongst us all for each other and pride in our work.
 Our boss, Raj, is so down to earth, humble yet his enthusiasm and energy to teach us new dishes never cease to amaze me.
 Our team is so fortunate to have a mentor like him.

 I had difficulties learning the new dishes initially, but after being patiently taught by Raj personally, it comes easily to me.
 I now love preparing delicious, nourishing, and healthy dishes for our trekkers, which I love eating myself too.
 Thai food and gluten-free waffles with goji berries (the latest addition) are my favorites.
 I look forward to learning more dishes using superfood so our trekkers can reach their high altitude destinations with relative ease.

 Looking forward to taking you on your Himalayan Hiking vacations

-Sundar Rai was born in a remote village of Namlung, Gudel V.D.C in the Solu Khumbu ( Everest region ) district in 1985.
+Sundar Rai was born in a remote village of Namlung, Gudel V.D.C, in the Solu Khumbu ( Everest region ) district in 1985.
 He only managed to attend till year 7 in school due to poverty.
 He had to quit school to support his family.
-He started working for a medium-sized company by basing himself at Lukla in the Everest region at a tender age of 16.
+He started working for a medium-sized company by basing himself at Lukla in the Everest region at the tender age of 16.
 He started working as an assistant guide for this company and was later promoted to a cook for camping treks.

 Sundar started working for Responsible Adventures from 2008.
 He is now a trekking chef for our organization.
-Since joining our company, he has trekked in the Everest, Manaslu, Annapurna, Makalu and Upper Dolpo regions of Nepal.
+Since joining our company, he has trekked in the Everest, Manaslu, Annapurna, Makalu, and Upper Dolpo regions of Nepal.
 He will be trekking in Ladakh of Jammu and Kashmir state in India from the summer of 2019.

 Yogacharya Deependra Bhatt